 - I personally love this cake when roasted in ghee.
 The only precaution you have to take while shallow frying in ghee is the dhondas has to be dry if not the ghee will spluter while frying as steamed dhondas has moisture content.
 You could cover it with a steam release lid while shallow frying so that the ghee does’nt splutter up.
 OR else it is an easier option to roast the dhondas in ghee the next day as it dries up when kept it in the referigerator.
 Now this is very similar to the way we roast leftover idlis from the previous day in ghee.
 Shallow fry the dhondas in ghee till golden brown on both sides and serve hot.
 Both variations taste great.

 - The quantity of jaggery to be added depends on individual sweetness required and also on the sweetness of jaggery.

 - I transferred the mix into two 6″x 6″ tins.

-- Adding clove powder is optional but it gives a nice flavour to the dhondas.
+- Adding cloves is optional but it gives a nice flavour and aroma to the dhondas.

 - Organic jaggery gives a nice appealing colour to this simple dhondas.